DotNetAnalyzers/PropertyChangedAnalyzers/documentation/INPC010.md

 # INPC010
-## The property sets a different field than it returns.
+## The property gets and sets a different backing member.

 | Topic    | Value
 | :--      | :--